amithjolly/stats-preview-card-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/) - This site helped me through out the project.
+- [W3Schools](https://www.w3schools.com/) - This site helped me through out the project.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://stackoverflow.com/) - This is an amazing site which helped me  get answers to a lot of my questions
+- [Stack Overflow](https://stackoverflow.com/) - This is an amazing site which helped me  get answers to a lot of my questions

 ## Author